Lipidhydrolyse

 PP10 Lipid hydrolysis pathways in the progression of cholestatic and metabolic liver disease

-The role of lipid hydrolysis in the pathogenesis of cholestatic and fatty liver disease and their progression to fibrosis, cirrhosis, and liver cancer are incompletely understood.
-Cell systems and mouse models that either lack or overexpress human wild type PNPLA3 or the I148M variant, ATGL or CGI-58 systemically or in specific liver cells should lead to therapeutic interventions to prevent the progression of liver injury, which otherwise leads to liver transplantation or death of the patients.
-While previous work has mainly focused on the role of these enzymes in hepatocytes, this project specifically addresses their role in cholangiocytes and macrophages.
-PP10 investigates whether dysregulation of lipid hydrolysis activates pro-inflammatory, pro-fibrogenic, and pro-carcinogenic pathways.
-Key findings from cells and mice are validated in tissues from patients suffering from different stages and severities of cholestatic and fatty liver disease, including liver and bile duct cancer, to assess their importance for the pathogenesis and clinical outcome in human disease.
+PP10 investigates human and mouse cell systems and mouse models that either lack or overexpress human WT PNPLA3 or the I148M variant, ATGL, or CGI-58 in liver cells to guide future therapeutic interventions to prevent the progression of liver injury, which otherwise leads to hepatic decompensation, liver transplantation, or death of the patients.
+PP10 will explore whether dysregulation of lipid hydrolysis activates pro-inflammatory and pro-fibrogenic pathways leading to portal hypertension, hepatic decompensation, and acute-on-chronic liver failure.
+Key findings obtained in mice and cells will be validated in cells, organoids, and tissues from patients with various stages and severities of cholestatic and fatty liver disease to assess their relevance to the pathogenesis and clinical outcomes in human disease.

 Principal Investigator